Annie-XIE/summary-os/test-blog.md

 we can check these part first.*

-With this question, I checked the new launched instance’s port information, With command "ovs-vsctl show" in Dom0, you can get outputs like theses:
+With this question, I checked the new launched instance’s port information, ran command `ovs-vsctl show` in Dom0, you can get outputs like these:

     Bridge "xapi5"
         fail_mode: secure